 Just a quick reminder that the annual Dirty Dozen bike race is Saturday, November 28, 2015.
 Cyclists pedal around the city and tackle 13 of the steepest hills.
 It is an exciting race to watch.

 If you go, please be very careful and stay out of the way of cyclists and support vehicles.
 It is best to go to a hill way ahead of the pack, park out of the way and wait.
 I wouldn’t plan on trying to drive to all of the hills.
-Pick one to start and then… Read the rest
+Pick one to start and then skip the next few and head to another hill.… Read the rest

 For those of you who like browsing photos of houses around town – take a look at this post that I wrote for Habilu.com – which includes a list 5 Pittsburgh house blogs to check out.